 The interviews explore the nuances of your personality and subject choices.
 While answering, you should come up with fully formed arguments and not shoot in the dark.

-3) Practice for subject and standardized tests
+3) Practice for the subject and standardized tests

 Oxbridge aspirants have to take a combination of general and subject tests to get to the interview and subsequent selection process.
 Non-native English speakers have to take IELTS or TOEFL or Cambridge Certificate tests or other tests based on the college requirement.

 The most common sections across the standardized tests are Reading, Writing, Speaking and Listening.
-You can start practicing for these tests in your 11th and 12th by going through test pattern and including reading and writing activities in the daily routine.
+You can start practicing for these tests in your 11th and 12th by going through a test pattern and including reading and writing activities in the daily routine.

-The below infographic entails the subjects tests for Oxbridge admissions.
+The below infographic entails the subject’s tests for Oxbridge admissions.

 The Oxbridge Admission process is one of the most rigorous in the world.
 Students have good reasons to be anxious about it.
 Our advice?
 Be prepared for curveballs and don’t leave anything to chance.
-Put your best foot forward and have clear college back-up options because, you don’t want to leave your future to the last minute!
+Put your best foot forward and have clear college back-up options because you don’t want to leave your future to the last minute!